hiteshjoshi1/commands/aws_learn/Aws-ec2.md

 - N/w security appliances in VPC
 - Dual home instances with workloads on distinct subnets

-#### EC2 Hibernate
-- EC2 instance hibernate will save the in memory RAM to EBS root volume.
-RAM contents are reloaded, the process that were previously running on the instance are resumed, so bootup is quite fast.
-- Instance RA cannot be more than 150 GB.
-- Instance famlies include c3,c4,c5,m3,4,5,r3,4,5, t3 etc
-- Instances cannot be hibernated for more than 60 days.
-- Availaible for On demand instances and reserved instances.

 #### EN
 Enhanced Networking
 Uses SR-IOV(Single root I/O Virtualization) to provide high performance n/w for supported instances types.
 Higher I/o performance and lower CPU utilization.
 Provides better bandwidth.